 You need to think big on this.
 If you want really big shoulders and triceps, you should gradually progress to doing standing presses with a load equal to your body weight for a set of 6-10 repetitions.
 When you reach that goal, aim for a load 25% greater than your bodyweight.

-The handstand is a fundamental gymnastic strength training vertical pushing exercise.
+The handstand press is a fundamental gymnastic strength training vertical pushing exercise.

-If you are following a handstand development course, you can incorporate it in the Elastic Strength program as an alternate or addition to standing overhead press.
+If you desire, you can incorporate it in the Get Strong! program as an alternate or addition to standing overhead press.

-When doing the Elastic Strength program, you do the best shoulder exercises, either standing barbell presses or handstands.
+When doing the Get Strong! program, you do the best shoulder exercise, the standing barbell press.

 1. Fimland, M. (2013).
 Effects of Body Position and Loading Modality on Muscle Activity and Strength in Shoulder Presses.
 Journal of Strength and Conditioning Research, 27(7), 1824–1831-1824&ndash-ndash;1831-1824–1831.